 You will fall in love with Amsterdam on this intimate tour for two.
-This one of a kind experience fuses art, culture and romance into one fantastic day.
+This one-of-a-kind experience fuses art, culture and romance into one fantastic day.

-You will stroll across the bridge made famous by Claude Monet, discover the city’s love affair with tulips, learn about Rembrandt’s hidden declaration of love in his famous painting, “The Night Watch”, see the most beautiful– and romantic– theatre in the Netherlands and end with a handmade chocolate from the city’s only traditional chocolatier.
+You will stroll across the bridge made famous by Claude Monet, discover the city’s love affair with tulips, learn about Rembrandt’s hidden declaration of love in his famous painting, “The Night Watch”, see the most beautiful– and romantic– theater in the Netherlands and end with handmade chocolate from the city’s only traditional chocolatier.

 Clearly, Amsterdam offers no shortage– or variety– of walking tours.
 From fantastic food experiences to heart-wrenching, historical landmarks, to intimate, hidden romantic moments, Amsterdam is so much more than a European party capitol.
 So grab your shoes and start walking– there is so much to see!
 And as always– safe travels!